theforceprotocolgroup/white_paper/README.md

 With this model, policy risk can be removed by introduction of supervision from third party custodian bank and auditing institution.

-In addition, sustainable full currency reserve mechanism is proposed for the first time.

 The Force Protocol will open source, and its instructions are encouraged to be called through API by third-party applications (supernode), with the purpose of providing protocol layer services for different cryptocurrency loan applications around the world.

-Moreover, liquidity and depth of loan platform are also expanded.

 [Read More](https://www.theforceprotocol.com/theforceprotocol_whitepaper_en.pdf)